 In between these scenarios, count 1 to 2 hours prior to your flight

-In the end, the size of the airport isn't the biggest handicap.
+In the end, the size of the airport isn't the biggest handicap when trying to figure out how early you should get to the airport.
 The worst is peak hour, as it might create traffic jams at every step.
 If you're traveling at peak hour, add 30 min to the following scenarios:

 - Domestic flight with just a carry-on but check-in at the airport: 1h

 - Domestic flight with a checked luggage: 1h / 1h15

 - International flight with a carry-on but check-in at the airport: 1h30

 - International flight with a checked luggage: 2 hours